There's a whole sea of essential oils out there to choose from...

 Refreshing and energising with a positively invigorating effect, lemon essential oil is a classic and diverse addition to any collection.

 Producing a light and citrusy aroma, lemon is a popular ingredient in many home cleaners due to its powerful antibacterial properties.
-A study conducted in 2019 even declared lemon as one of the most effective oils against bacteria and other microbes.
+A study conducted in 2019 even declared lemon as one of the most effective pure essential oils against bacteria and other microbes.

 Lemon has also been known to be effective against acne and skin inflammation, and can often be found in facial toners and cleansers.
 This oil's astringent properties also benefit this purpose, as they allow for tighter, brighter skin and reduced pores.

-Unlike other essential oils, lemon can be extracted in two different ways: cold pressing and steam distilling.
+Unlike other essential oils, lemon can be extracted in two different ways: cold pressing and steam distillation.
 If you plan to apply this oil to the skin, we generally recommend using our steam distilled lemon essential oil, as cold-pressed citrus oils may produce phototoxic effects.

 Using rosemary oil for hair has been said to improve thickness, promote growth, and prevent thinning.
 It also contains a number of benefits for scalp health, including reducing and preventing dandruff as well as stimulating blood flow.
-You can find out more about how rosemary essential oil benefits hair here.

 Rosemary is also considered to be a great companion for study.
 A 2017 study found that the inhalation of rosemary improved the performance of several cognitive functions, including memory, alertness, and concentration.